TUDelft-MUDE/book/book/multivariate/variables.md

 The integral of the joint PDF is directly analogous to integrating a univariate _density_ function (PDF) to obtain the cumulative distribution function (CDF), and thus a _probability._ However, whereas in 1D the integration region is simply an interval on the number line that can be explicitly defined with two values of $x$, in higher dimensions the region can be more difficult to define.

 On this page, the region $\Omega$ over which the _joint probability_ is calculated is found by combining the regions $\Omega_x$ and $\Omega_y$ as a union or intersection.
 In other words, working with a combination of the four rectangular subregions portions of the 2D variable space.
-However, for many practical applications more complex regions must be considered; for example, a parametric equations that define a specific subregion (or multiple subregions) of the multivariate sample space.
+However, for many practical applications more complex regions must be considered; for example, a parametric equation that defines a specific subregion (or multiple subregions) of the multivariate sample space.
 For example, evaluating the discharge of a river, $Q$, that is formed by the joining of the two rivers in our example: $Q = Q_1 + Q_2$.
 Later in this chapter we will consider this _function of random variables._ For now, we will continue with the rectangular subregions by revisiting the AND and OR probabilities from the discrete event case.

 (AND)=
 ## Intersection: AND